jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------
 ### XI.
 Adding a popup that opens on hover

-In order to add a popup, we'll need to initialize a popup variable, and then use JS that interacts with each layer in each map.
+The last step is to add a popup to display the data values.
+The process is similar to adding popups to markers.
+To do so, we'll need to initialize a popup variable, and then use JS that interacts with each layer in each map.
+However, the code below updates the location of the popup to match the user's mouse (or cursor) location any time it moves.
+It also will automatically close the popup when the mouse leaves the map.

 1. Add the following code at within your `script` section
 	```javascript